Deploy W&B with Kubernetes Operator

 * SQS

-The account that runs Terraform needs to be able to create all components described above and permission to create **IAM Policies** and **IAM Roles** and assign roles to resources.
+The account that runs Terraform must be able to create all components listed in the preceding section and have permission to create **IAM Policies** and **IAM Roles** and assign roles to resources.

 ### General steps